Skip to main content

 Between an educational background, experiential learning opportunities and certifications, there are many ways to get your start in the important and fast-growing field.

 Marotta knew she needed to learn more to break into the field.
 She searched for a program to meet her needs and found Southern New Hampshire University (SNHU) fit the bill.
-As an international student, the online programs allowed her to continue working in Italy and earn a cybersecurity-focused graduate certificate and master’s degree.
+As an international student, the online programs allowed her to continue working in Italy and earn a master’s degree with a cybersecurity-focused concentration.

 The field introduced her to a new world of possibility.
 "In cybersecurity, you may face issues that didn't even exist when you started studying this particular subject," said Marotta.
 "It's likely that you’ll find yourself working on something you’d never expect."

-SNHU graduates, instructors and career advisors shared tips and strategies that can help you get started on your own cybersecurity career path.
+Some SNHU adjunct instructors shared tips and strategies that can help you get started on your cybersecurity career path.

 What is Cybersecurity All About?